 Cedar Tree Neck offers unspoiled woods, with a freshwater pond and brooks, bounded by North Shore Beach.
 Picnics, fishing, and bathing are not permitted, but there are marked trails for those who enjoy the opportunity to watch birds and walking.

 The Arboretum contains more than 200 species of trees, a picnic area, and Visitors’ Center.
-A complete description appears in the Conservation and Recreation section of this Almanac.
+A complete description appears in the Conservation and Recreation section.

 The Christiantown Memorial is located off Christiantown Road.
 Here one may see a tiny chapel, a pulpit rock where services were held for the Wampanoag in the 17th century, the rough small burial stones of these first converts, and a nearby wildflower garden.